XAML Editing Tools

 You can make use of ReSharper's code completion in XAML tags.
 Support for CamelHumps will help you quickly add attributes: simply enter a few symbols and press Ctrl+Space to show the list of relevant suggestions that ReSharper's Symbol Completion provides:

-Invoking Smart Completion (Ctrl+Alt+Space) will offer additional context-sensitive options depending where you are in code.
+If you invoke Smart Completion by pressing Ctrl+Alt+Space, ReSharper will offer additional context-sensitive options depending where you are in code.
 For example, invoking smart completion in an event handler declaration will offer to generate the handler method:

 By using Smart Completion inside an attribute, you can quickly create a new resource (static or dynamic), a binding or a reference to a static element: